mxlodi/Web-Nike-Clone/README.md

 4. Kids page
 5. New & Featured page

-# `Project Objective`
+# `Project Goals`

-1. Develop a simplified version of the [Nike.com](http://Nike.com) 5 pages, focusing on key elements such as the header, navigation menu, body, and footer.
+1. Develop a simplified version of [Nike.com](http://nike.com/) featuring 5 key pages, focusing on essential elements such as the header, navigation menu, body, and footer.
-2. Create hover, dropdown, accordions lists for featured products , interactions
+2. Implement interactive elements including hover effects, dropdown, and accordion lists for featured products.
-3. Ensure basic responsiveness for the demo pages to showcase adaptability across different screen sizes of desktop, tablet, mobile phone , and some customize screen sizes that was used to maintain the old size of the original website.
+3. Ensure basic responsiveness for the demo pages to showcase adaptability across various screen sizes: desktop, tablet, mobile phone, and customized screen sizes to maintain the original website's layout.
 4. Include dummy content and images to simulate the appearance of a live website.
-5. Implement clickable links to additional pages on navigation bar and hamburger icon(on small screen) for demonstration purposes.
+5. Implement clickable links in the navigation bar and a hamburger menu icon (on smaller screens) for demonstration purposes.

 # Timeline